Reef-related crisis response for tourism organisations

 • The challenges facing the Great Barrier Reef are part of a global challenge affecting the world’s coral reefs.
 Importantly, the Great Barrier Reef has fared better than many of the world’s reefs due to its size and biodiversity.

-• Queensland is practicing world-leading management of the Great Barrier Reef Marine Park.
+• Queensland is practising world-leading management of the Great Barrier Reef Marine Park.
 Commercial and recreational activities associated with the Reef are tightly regulated by the Great Barrier Reef Marine Park Authority.

 • The Great Barrier Reef Marine Park sets a global benchmark for marine protected area management.